So you’re looking for a new coffee maker?

 If that sounds like too much hassle then I’d recommend something simpler like the Clever Dripper.

-You can see that my filters are white, also referred to as bleached.
+You can see that my filters are white, or bleached.
 You can also by the brown ones that are unbleached.

 People will tell you that the bleached ones will have less of a ‘papery’ taste in your brew, but so long as you prewet you won’t get that anyway.
 (I’ll explain what prewetting is a little later in this article.)

-You can see that these filters don’t look like normal ones, they have a wavy design which looks quite beautiful with the main Kalita device and really gets a lot of comments while you’re making a brew (I should stop making so much coffee at work!)
+You can see that these filters don’t look like normal ones, they have a wavy design which looks quite beautiful with the main Kalita device.
+They really get a lot of comments while you’re making a brew (I should stop making so much coffee at work!)

 Here’s a shot of the Kalita next to a standard sized iPhone 7 so you can get an idea of the size.
 This is the 185 which is the larger version, you can also get the 155 which is smaller.